Drug Addiction: A Misunderstood Chemical Romance

 War Veterans and Substance Abuse

-It's commonly known that war veterans suffer from heavy PTSD from all the things they've had to see and experience.
+It's commonly known that war veterans suffer from heavy PTSD from all the things they've had to see and experience during their service.
 It's estimated that around 30% of all war veterans will have suffered through PTSD in some form during their lifetime.
 Additionally, it's also been found that war veterans have a higher rate of aggression compared to those without it.
 Additionally, anger alone is linked with drug addiction, as a result, this leads war veterans with a higher chance of developing a substance abuse disorder compared to other types of PTSD.

 Further research also shows that up to 11% of all war veterans are homeless.
 This is important because those who are homeless are also more likely to fall back into drugs to cope with the hardships of living in the streets.